timvandermeij/mobile-radio-tomography/README.md

 The XBee sensor simulator is used to simulate the behavior of an XBee sensor network.
 This is especially useful for determining communication schemes for the sensors.
-Start the tool on a laptop or desktop computer with `python2 xbee_sensor_simulator.py` in a terminal to get both output in the terminal as well as open a viewer that visualizes the communication between the sensors in the network.
+Start the tool on a laptop or desktop computer with `python2 xbee_sensor_simulator.py` in a terminal to get output in the terminal.
 Settings for the simulation, such as the number of sensors in the network, can be altered in the `settings.json` file.

 XBee sensor (physical)
 ----------------------